Romee Thongam – Almost a Powerpuff Girl!

 Born in Nagaland and later moved to Arunachal Pradesh, Romee had the opportunity to live and grow amidst nature which later helped her understand colour, texture and pattern and come up with whooping designing ideas.
 Her distilled memories from her childhood were those moments spent in the village forest-plucking wild fruits with friends, swimming in the stream during winter mornings and listening to endless tales from her elders.

-“I spent a large chunk of my life in Arunachal Pradesh as my dad had his army posting in this region.
+“I spent the early years of my life in Arunachal Pradesh as my dad had his army posting in this region.
 Being the youngest amongst three, I had a carefree lifestyle where I learnt the ways of life from my surroundings.
-Amidst all my naughtiness and roaming around the village, I managed to secure a good rapport with my studies throughout my school days.
+Amidst all my naughtiness and roaming around the army camp, I managed to secure a good rapport with my studies throughout my school days.
 Thus, I was mostly spared from being the target of my mom’s scoldings.” (chuckles Romee)